venkateshcreations/UI-UX-Intelligence-System/README.md

 2. **Run Pipeline** — Execute `node pipeline/runner.js` to start the system
 3. **Review Output** — Check `output/final.json` for the generated deliverables

+## Initiation To Your Enterprise Software:
+1. Copy entire folder and paste in your project directory
+2. Edit 'ask-to-ai.md'(your enterprise project requirements)
+3. Give 'ask-to-ai.md' to any AI coding platform to generate output

 ---

 ## License